darshanbaral/sada/README.md

-# Sada Theme
+# sada Theme

-The Sada Theme is a one page responsive portfolio created using Bootstrap 4.
+The sada Theme is a one page responsive portfolio created using Bootstrap 4.

 ## Installation